CWEzio/Notes/tools/git.md

 - Add origin `git remote add origin git@github.com:some_repo.git`

 # Git message
-TODO: finish this section when I have time
+TODO: finish this section when I have time  (how to write a git message)

 # Other things